Pradyuman7/Algorithmics/README.md

 ## Contributions

 Do you want to contribute to Algorithmics?
-Awesome, there're not many rules but just a few things to consider before making a PR:
+Awesome, there're not many rules but just a few things to consider before making a PR, just refer Contributing.MD
-1. Please make the contributions real (no simple whitespace addition/removal or typos) i.e. contribute significantly
-2. Want to add a new algorithm of your choice?
-Look at any one of the files in here and add your code that can be used
-3. Have fun!!

 ## Documentation